Jorge L. Araneta: Business career

-The Araneta Center's glory began to fade in the late 1980s in the face of many challenges, from the massive fire that hit the Farmers Plaza to the company's financial problems, the numerous coups against the Presidency of Corazon Aquino and the 1997 Asian financial crisis, the Araneta Group struggled to redevelop the area in the 1990s and temporarily halted any property development projects in Cubao and in property investment projects in Makati City until in 1997, as he saw the development of major rail lines, the LRT Line 2 and the MRT Line 3, located adjacent to the complex.
+In the late 1980s to the early 1990s, Araneta faced a multitude of challenges that impacted the company's future prospects as the Araneta Center's glory began to fade in the face of many challenges, from the massive fire that hit the Farmers Plaza to the company's financial problems, the numerous coups against the Presidency of Corazon Aquino and the 1997 Asian financial crisis.
+Due to the company's financial struggles, the Araneta Group also temporarily halted property development projects in Cubao and in property investment projects in Makati City until in 1997, as he saw the development of major rail lines, the LRT Line 2 and the MRT Line 3, located adjacent to the complex.
 After seeing the potential to revive the complex from its distress, due to the area's location and connectivity to vital areas around Metro Manila, Araneta vowed to finish his father's vision and saw the opportunity of transforming the Araneta Center into a transit-oriented development with a garden city concept and spearheaded the planning of the Araneta Center Redevelopment Plan in 1999–2000, and the program's implementation in 2002, with the construction of the Gateway Mall and its completion in 2004.
 Since then, Araneta planned to expand the complex's retail shopping area from 372,000 sqm to 972,000 sqm of shopping area by adding 600,000 sqm of floor area, and also expanded his interests in real estate from malls and entertainment venues, to offices, condominiums and hotels.

 The redevelopment master plan also led the construction of the Manhattan Garden City in 2006, which became the first transit-oriented residential development; the Araneta Center Cyberpark in 2007, including the present-day Cyberpark Master Plan in 2014; the Gateway Tower in 2010, the Novotel Manila Araneta City in 2012, and the New Gateway Mall and Ibis Styles Araneta City in 2018.
 The master plan also included the second renovation of the Araneta Coliseum and the Farmers Plaza in 2012, the revival project of the New Frontier Theater in 2014, and the renovation of Ali Mall, SM Cubao, and Shopwise Supermarket, which were all completed in 2010.
 In 2019, Araneta rebranded the complex, from the Araneta Center to the Araneta City as "the city of firsts".

 As the redevelopment plan continues in full swing, Araneta has also planned to build more properties to the Araneta City, such as the Gateway Mall 3, the Civic Plaza, the Icon tower, an integrated resort with a heritage area, and a 4-tower mixed-use development within Ali Mall.
 Araneta aims to complete the Araneta City master plan within 2030, under his company's Vision 2030 plan, which aims to develop 3000000 m2 square meters of gross floor area within the mixed use development.